Kenmore Washing Machine Problems: 7 Common Issues (Must Read)

 Hose Clamp Loose or Missing?

-Your washing machine’s drain hose should be connected to the drainage pipe that extends from your washer.
+Your washing machine’s drain hose should be connected to the drainage pipe that extends from your Washing Machine.

 A clamp for the hose connection should be visible where they meet.

-Your washing machine’s drain hose should be connected to the drainage pipe that extends from the washer.
+Your washing machine’s drain hose should be connected to the drainage pipe that extends from the Washing Machine.

 This clamp may be hidden on the inside of some models, but it is usually visible.

-If the connection feels or appears loose, or if there is no clamp or sealed connection at all, water may be leaking out of the bottom of the washer.
+If the connection feels or appears loose, or if there is no clamp or sealed connection at all, water may be leaking out of the bottom of the Washing Machine.

 In most cases, tightening the water hose by hand is sufficient.